Generalizations of the flag variety tied to the Macdonald-theoretic delta operators: Symmetric functions and delta operators

 If $P$ is a size $n$ word parking function, the {\em area} of $P$ is the number $\area(P)$ of full boxes between $P$ and the diagonal.
 In particular, the area of $P$ depends only on the Dyck path underlying $P$, not on its labeling with positive integers.
 In the above example we have $\area(P) = 2$.

 The other statistic $\dinv(P)$ appearing in \eqref{shuffle-theorem} depends on the labeling of $P$ (not just the Dyck path) and is more involved.
-A pair of labels $a < b$ in $P$ form a {\em diagonal inversion} if \begin{itemize} \item $a$ and $b$ appear in the same diagonal of $P$, and $a$ appears in a higher row than $b$ (this is a {\em primary diagonal inversion}), or \item $a$ appears one diagonal above $b$ in $P$, and $a$ appears in a lower row than $b$ (this is a {\em secondary diagonal inversion}). \end{itemize} In the above example, the primary diagonal inversions are formed by $(1,3)$ and $(2,3)$ on the main diagonal together with $(2,6)$ on the `superdiagonal'.
-There is a single secondary diagonal inversion formed by the $1$ on the main diagonal and the $2$ on the superdiagonal.
+A pair of labels $a < b$ in $P$ form a {\em diagonal inversion} if \begin{itemize} \item $a$ and $b$ appear in the same diagonal of $P$, and $a$ appears in a lower row than $b$ (this is a {\em primary diagonal inversion}), or \item $a$ appears one diagonal below $b$ in $P$, and $a$ appears in a higher row than $b$ (this is a {\em secondary diagonal inversion}). \end{itemize} In the above example, the single primary diagonal inversion is $(1,2)$ on the main diagonal.
+We have the secondary diagonal inversions $(1,6), (2,6),$ and $(1,2)$ involving the main diagonal and the `superdiagonal'.
 We let $\dinv(P)$ be the total number of primary and secondary diagonal inversions, so that $\dinv(P) = 4$ in our case.

 The identity \eqref{shuffle-theorem} was conjectured by Haglund, Haiman, Loehr, Remmel, and Ulyanov \cite{HHLRU} in 2005.
 In the decade between its conjecture and its proof, many more general symmetric function identities were conjectured \cite{BGLX, HMZ, HRW} in an attempt to place \eqref{shuffle-theorem} in a position for inductive attack.
 Like \eqref{shuffle-theorem} itself, these identities have two sides: a `symmetric function side' involving the action of operators such as $\nabla$ on the ring $\Lambda$ and a `combinatorial side' involving statistics on combinatorial objects.
 The Carlsson-Mellit proof \cite{CM} of \eqref{shuffle-theorem} went through one such refinement: the {\em Compositional Shuffle Conjecture} of Haglund, Morse, and Zabrocki \cite{HMZ}.
 Shortly before the work of \cite{CM}, Haglund, Remmel and Wilson \cite{HRW} formulated another such refinement called the {\em Delta Conjecture}.
 This refinement proved more difficult than the Shuffle Theorem itself; its `Rise Version' resisted proof for five years and its `Valley Version' remains open.
 The Delta Conjecture involves a family of symmetric function operators generalizing $\nabla$.